 The Paradox in My Bag: Olympus OMD E-M1 and the Magic of Not Knowing

-Tucked away in my everyday bag is a small, unassuming camera that has quietly earned its place among my most used tools the Olympus OM-D E-M1, usually paired with the equally understated Lumix 20mm f1.7 lens.
+Tucked away in my everyday bag is a small, unassuming camera that has quietly earned its place among my most used tools the Olympus OM-D E-M1, paired with the Lumix 20mm f1.7 lens.
+Ive taken what I feel are some of my best digital photographs with this set up.

-I purchased it with a fault (intermediate IBIS that I have permanently switched off) so not the most expensive when I bought it.
+I purchased it with a fault so it was not the most expensive when I bought it.
 But it is easily the most efficient.
 And in many ways, it is the camera that reflects who I am when I want to move quietly, shoot instinctively, and travel light.
 Its the closest thing to a digital version of my film OM1, and carries the same name on its casing, not the frankly ridiculous ‘OM System’ branding that is now engraved on the newer cameras.

 There is a lot to love here.
 The E-M1 is compact without feeling fiddly, tough without being overbuilt.
 It is weather sealed, has a button for everything, robust, and just discreet enough to melt into a crowd, ideal for street work, documentary projects, or simply walking through town with no intention other than to see and respond.
 Paired with the pancake sized f1.7 Lumix lens, it slips into a small unasuming bag, where 7 charged batteries always live, and still does not weigh on my shoulder.